Dušan Basta: International career

 Basta debuted for his country against Spain on 31 March 2005.
 He substituted Ognjen Koroman in 77 minutes.
 He collected his second cap in Tunisia.
 He was in Serbia and Montenegro team for World Cup in Germany, but he did not play.

 For Serbia U21s selection he played 18 games and he played on two European Under-21 Football Championship, First time in Portugal 2006 he reached semi-final, second time he became losing finalists in the Netherlands 2007.
 He was called up by the caretaker of the Serbia national football team, Radovan Ćurčić, for two friendly matches, against Mexico and Honduras, as a replacement for the injured Neven Subotić.
 Shortly after being called up, he suffered an injury. Ćurčić called up Nemanja Tomić, Adem Ljajić and Andrija Kaluđerović instead.

 In June 2018, Basta was left out from Serbia's 23-man squad for the 2018 FIFA World Cup in Russia.
+His final international was a March 2018 friendly match against Morocco.